7 Ways to Clean Up Those Sloppy Digital Habits

-You've been fortunate over the years—no lost phone, no credit card fraud, no computer viruses.
+You’ve been fortunate over the years—no lost phone, no credit card fraud, no computer viruses.
 Still, deep down, you fear your sloppy digital habits will eventually catch up with you.
-So, instead of carrying a feeling of dread and denial into the new year, how about bringing confidence and peace of mind?
-It's a new year and the perfect time to take a few easy steps and make 2017 your most unhackable, cyber-savvy year ever.
+So, instead of carrying a feeling of dread and denial, gain a little more peace of mind by taking these easy steps.

 2. Steer clear of public wifi.
 Working from a public location like a coffee shop can be convenient, fun, and a great way to get inspired.
 However, it only takes one nosey, unethical person at that location to access your computer through the shared public network.
 Snoopers can easily access your passwords, emails, and anything else on your computer.
 Solution: Do your sensitive work at home or in the office on a secure, password-protected network and save your non-wifi workload such as report reading or writing (sans wifi) for the coffee shop.
 Avoid doing any banking or private work on public wifi, especially.
 Tip: Look in the search bar where the URL comes up.
 If you see an “s” in the website address, i.e., “https” at the front of the address, that website is safe and encrypted, which means your data can’t be read in transmission.
 If you only see “http,” that site isn’t secure.
 So do not proceed.
 Take this step: If you are working on public wifi, go to your security settings and enable your firewall, which will help block out all incoming traffic and keep potential criminals out.